aFerreira27/Krowne-Base/docs/README.md

 ## Recent Updates

 - Addressed a hydration mismatch error by suppressing the hydration warning on the `<html>` tag in `/src/app/layout.tsx`.
+- Added support for a custom domain (`krownebase.art`) on Firebase App Hosting.
 - Fixed a build error caused by an incorrect component name (`<Header>` instead of `<CardHeader>`) in `/src/app/products/[id]/page.tsx`.
 - Noted the importance of maintaining aspect ratio for images by adjusting either width or height and setting the other to `auto`.
 The image in question was `/public/images/krowne_logo.png`, although the general principle applies to all images.
 - Switched from using local data files to fetching product data directly from the **Google Cloud SQL database**.